wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 	ms.date="12/07/2015"
 	wacn.date=""/>

-# Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites
+# Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure

-This tutorial shows how to build a secure ASP.NET MVC 5 web site that lets users log in with credentials from Facebook or Google.
+This tutorial shows how to build a secure ASP.NET MVC 5 web app that lets users log in with credentials from Facebook or Google.
 The app is a simple contact list that uses the ADO.NET Entity Framework for database access.
-You'll deploy the app to [Azure Websites](/documentation/services/web-sites/).
+You'll deploy the app to [Azure Web App](/documentation/services/web-sites/).

-On completing the tutorial, you'll have a secure data-driven web site up and running in the cloud and using a cloud database.
+On completing the tutorial, you'll have a secure data-driven web application up and running in the cloud and using a cloud database.
 The following illustration shows the login page for the completed application.

 ![login page][rxb]